Krishnaag23/Elyx/docs/trd.md

     "sender": "Rohan Patel",
     "senderRole": "Member",
     "message": "Hi team, I've just signed up.
+Excited to get started.",
+    // for below things we would need some advanced NLP let's see if we can do in TS or leave for now .
-Excited to get started.", "eventType": "Communication", // 'Communication', 'PlanUpdate', 'TestResult', 'InternalNote' "metadata": null
+    "eventType": "Communication", // 'Communication', 'PlanUpdate', 'TestResult', 'InternalNote' "metadata": null
   },